checkly/headless-benchmarks/README.md

 export PASSWORD=<your checkly password>
 export SNIPPET_ID=<your placeholder snippet id>
 ```

+When running Cypress, remember to export the above variables with the `CYPRESS_` prefix added, e.g. `CYPRESS_EMAIL=...`.

 **Note: like most production web applications under active development, Checkly changes very often.
 Therefore, you might need to adjust your scripts (especially selectors) to reflect the latest changes.**